UniMath/agda-unimath/src/metric-spaces/functor-precategory-set-functions-isometry-metric-spaces.lagda.md

     is-emb-inclusion-subtype (is-isometry-prop-Metric-Space A B)
 ```

-### The precategory functor from metric spaces and isometries to sets and functions is conservative
+### The functor from metric spaces and isometries to sets and functions is conservative

 ```agda
 module _